-They do not disclose editors or ownership on the website.
+They do not disclose editors or ownership of the website.

 Funded by / Ownership

-Trending Politics does not openly state who owns them, however social media links on the homepage connect with Ilovemyfreedom.org, which we have rated as a Questionable source.
-I Love My Freedom discloses on their about page that “ILoveMyFreedom.org is Co-Owned by A. Ferretti, R. Nosbish, Jack Murphy and Clayton Keirns.
-We are proud to say that we’ve never taken a single penny from any donor and we are completely funded by our loyal customers and subscribers by the revenue generated through the website.”
+Trending Politics does not openly state who owns them; however, social media links on the homepage connect with Ilovemyfreedom.org, rated as a Questionable source.
+I Love My Freedom discloses on their about page that “ILoveMyFreedom.org is Co-Owned by A. Ferretti, R. Nosbish, Jack Murphy, and Clayton Keirns.
+We are proud to say that we’ve never taken a single penny from any donor, and we are completely funded by our loyal customers and subscribers by the revenue generated through the website.”
 They also have an online store that sells Pro-Trump and Conservative merchandise.
 Trending Politics displays ads and links to the ILoveMyFreedom store.

 Analysis / Bias

-In review, Trending Politics rarely publishes original reporting, but rather offers commentary to news stories from other sources.
+In review, Trending Politics rarely publishes original reporting but rather offers commentary to news stories from other sources.
 Headlines and wording of articles often use emotionally loaded language such as this: House Democrats Sue Trump For Another Ridiculous Reason.
 This story is sourced from the Questionable Breitbart, which has failed numerous fact checks.
-When it comes to the sourcing of information they use of a combination of credible sources such as the New York Times, Politico and Reuters as well as poor sources such as the Gateway Pundit and Defiant America.
+When it comes to sourcing information, they use a combination of credible sources such as the New York Times, Politico, and Reuters and poor sources such as the Gateway Pundit and Defiant America.